Cheshire Cat (Blink-182 album): Touring and GoodTimes

 Early 1996 saw the three trekking to Alaska to perform and compete in a King of the Hill snowboarding contest.
 It was the site of an infamous prank fight between the members of the band and Pennywise that ended with local police being called and hotel security banning them.
 The band's first headlining tour took place afterward, and the following February dates — later dubbed the "Shitty Weather" tour — found the band performing through a harsh rain and snow.
 A seventeen-hour drive to Quebec City found DeLonge driving the entire way, unable to see through a snowstorm ("the biggest to hit the Northeast in forty years").
 By March 1996, major labels began courting the band and the trio signed a joint-venture deal with MCA Records to distribute their sophomore effort, Dude Ranch, to be recorded that winter.

-In all, the group toured the US three times and went to Alaska, Australia and Hawaii twice.
+In all, Blink-182 toured the contiguous United States three times; the band also went to Alaska, Australia and Hawaii twice.
 "It's tiring," DeLonge told Thrasher in November 1996.
 "Then again, I just remember I used to work at this stupid job.
 I think about that, and I realize I'm not that bad off."